huggingface/blog/dpo_vlm.md

 ## Training

 In this section, we embark on training Idefics2 using the DPO implementation of TRL with our formatted dataset.
-Before delving into the training process, we'll first ensure everything fits smoothly into memory.
+Before looking into the training process, we'll first ensure everything fits smoothly into memory.

 ### Choosing the parameters